jspsych/jsPsych/docs/plugins/mirror-camera.md

 You must initialize the camera using the [initialize-camera plugin](initialize-camera.md) prior to running this plugin.

 !!! warning
     When recording from a camera your experiment will need to be running over `https://` protocol.
-If you try to run the experiment locally using the `file://` protocol or over `http://` protocol you will not be able to access the microphone because of [potential security problems](https://blog.mozilla.org/webrtc/camera-microphone-require-https-in-firefox-68/).
+If you try to run the experiment locally using the `file://` protocol or over `http://` protocol you will not be able to access the camera because of [potential security problems](https://blog.mozilla.org/webrtc/camera-microphone-require-https-in-firefox-68/).

 ## Parameters